JialianW/Forest_RCNN/README.md

-# ACM MM 2020 Anonymous Submission: Forest R-CNN: Large-Vocabulary Long-Tailed Object Detection and Instance Segmentation
+# ACM MM 2020: Forest R-CNN: Large-Vocabulary Long-Tailed Object Detection and Instance Segmentation

+Jialian Wu, Liangchen Song, Tiancai Wang, Qian Zhang and Junsong Yuan

 This repo is a official implementation of "Forest R-CNN: Large-Vocabulary Long-Tailed Object Detection and Instance Segmentation"based on open-mmlab's mmdetection.
 Many thanks to mmdetection for their simple and clean framework.
 If you have any questions, please comment in the issue and we will reply asap.